 Like I mentioned above, you think that you have added 20 images to a long blog post.
 So, when a visitor from any search engine or social media visits that blog post, it would take more than 5 seconds to load.

 The page will only get fully loaded after serving the images in the front end.
 If the page is taking that much time to load, this is not a good sign.

 But by enabling lazy loading for images, we can fix this issue.

-Now, when a visitor browses the same blog post, the page will get loaded quicker than before.
-The images won’t get loaded.
-They will be served to the user as he scrolls down to the content.
+When a visitor browses the same blog post, the page will get loaded quicker than before.
+However, the images won’t get loaded.
+Instead, they will be served to the user as he scrolls down to the content.

 Complete peace of mind.

 WordPress caching plugins like WP Rocket also have these settings in their configuration wizard.
-In case if your caching plugin has the inbuilt lazy loading feature, you can enable it, leave BJ Lazy Load behind.
+If your caching plugin has the inbuilt lazy loading feature, you can enable it and leave BJ Lazy Load behind.

 There are so many WordPress minification plugins are available for this purpose, like Autoptimize.
-For dedicated settings and configuration, you need to choose any of them.
+However, for dedicated settings and configuration, you need to choose any of them.

 On the other hand, you could rely on your caching plugin.

 NOTE: Combining some external/ internal static files will break your WordPress site.
 So, consider combining one by one and test your website from the frontend.
 If the WordPress site’s CSS got broken, don’t get afraid.
 Revert the changes you made, and you are good to go!